The Sport of the Future Today!

 The Future of Broomball

-The future for the sport of broomball is looking very bright with extensive play throughout Australia, Canada, Europe and the United States.
+The future for the sport of broomball is looking very bright with extensive play throughout Australia, Canada, Europe, Japan and the United States.
 So whether you are playing a broomball game with your family and friends on a frozen lake, with your church or school group in the gym, or in your local indoor outdoor league, enjoy yourself, because having fun is the name of the game in broomball.